punekarshailesh/program-design-lab/README.md

 # Program_Design_Lab
-Some Programs in C lang
+As a part of Program Design Laboratory Course Offered in Sem-3 written Programs in C.